codama-idl/codama/packages/visitors-core/README.md

 The `bottomUpTransformerVisitor` traverses the nodes and intercepts them on the way back up.
 This means that when we reach a node, we have already visited all its children.

-This visitor accepts and array of `transformers` where each transformer is an object with the following properties:
+This visitor accepts an array of `transformers` where each transformer is an object with the following properties:

 -   `select`: A `NodeSelector` or an array of `NodeSelectors` used to select the nodes we want to transform.
 When multiple selectors are provided, they must all match for the node to be selected.
 -   `transform`: A function that accepts the selected node and its `NodeStack`; and returns a new node or `null` to delete the node.